 Or we can place stoploss bit lower at end point of wave 2 (start of wave 3) in case it is just inner wave (i of 3) completed at top because inner wave (ii of 3) can never break below (i of 3).

 So in both the cases, we will be either in small profit or exit in cost-to-cost even if our stoploss for longs triggers.
 Means, we will be safe against odds and will be in great rewards if our expectation goes right.

 Now, when our stoploss triggers without completing upside impulse (5 waves) then we look at the possibility for irregular correction here.
 Our first step is to exit from longs and then wait for completion of an impulse downwards for confirmation as wave (c) is always an impulse.

 And when we identify the completion of wave (c) downwards then we initiate longs (buy again) expecting next upside impulse for new high.
-We can calculate the completion range of any impulse by calculating projections of its inner waves as I show you in my every analysis report.
+We can calculate the completion range of any impulse by calculating projections of its inner waves.

 Please look carefully at (image 5) for visual explanation.